SamuelPerrin/web-Sprint-Challenge-User-Interface-and-Git/README.md

 After finishing your required elements, you can push your work further.
 These goals may or may not be things you have learned in this module but they build on the material you just studied.
 Time allowing, stretch your limits and see if you can deliver on the following optional goals:

 * [ ] refactor your HTML, make sure it's indented properly, clean, readable, you have written appropriate comments where necessary and that all attributes (required and encouraged) are filled out correctly.
-* [ ] Ensure your CSS is organized and readable, you've seperated your code by section and that you are using descriptive class names and adding classes in your HTML where styles repeat rather than rewrting the same styles over again
+* [ ] Ensure your CSS is organized and readable, you've separated your code by section and that you are using descriptive class names and adding classes in your HTML where styles repeat rather than rewriting the same styles over again
 * [ ] Use a flex item property of your choice when laying out a section of your website, ensure you can explain how and why you've used this property